IsEnesEval/diagstandards/standard.md

 The diagnostic *must* be implemented as a command line tool that accepts the path to the YAML configuration file as the only parameter.

-It is *recommended* to include in the diagnostic executable the possibility to use a `--help` flag that prints the information defined in section [The script formal description file] (#the-script-formal-description-file).
+It is *recommended* to include in the diagnostic executable the possibility to use a `--help` flag that prints the information defined in section [The script formal description file](#the-script-formal-description-file).